mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 underlying API.
 This underlying Association can be accessed by the Carrier's .Association() method.
-Alternately, an association can be explicitly created using NewAssociation(), and a Carrier on the association may be accessed or initiated by calling the association's .GetCarrier() method.
+Alternately, an association can be explicitly created using NewAssociation(), and a Carrier on the association may be accessed or initiated by calling the association's .Initiate() method.

-Once a Carrier has been created (via Initiate, NewSource, NewSink, Listen/Accept, or implicitly by calling Association.GetCarrier), it may be used to send and receive Messages.
+Once a Carrier has been created (via Initiate(), Association.Initiate(), NewSource(), NewSink(), or Listen()/Accept()), it may be used to send and receive Messages.
 The existence of a Carrier does not imply the existence of an active Transient or associated transport-layer connection; these may be created when the carrier is, or may be deferred, depending on the network environment, configuration, and protocol stacks available.

 ~~~~~~